► Kia Niro hybrid crossover tested

 It’s otherwise all standard, latest-generation Kia fare, the replacement of the rev counter by a power meter the only clue as to the presence of a hybrid drive system.
 Kia interior quality has improved out of all recognition of late, with soft-touch materials wherever your fingers are likely to wander, and respectable quality switchgear.

 Everything looks respectable, but not altogether homogenous in execution.
 It is, perhaps, starting to feel as if the next generation of interior design might be hurried along a little to raise the bar if premium competition is an aspiration.

-These will include 7.0-in or 8.0-in multimedia touch-screens boasting optional 3D navigation mapping, DAB radio, Apple CarPlay, Kia's first use of Android Auto, wireless mobile phone charging and TomTom Live services – free for 7 years to match that enticing warranty.
+All models include multimedia touch-screens boasting optional 3D navigation mapping, DAB radio, Apple CarPlay, Android Auto, wireless mobile phone charging and TomTom Live services – free for 7 years to match that enticing warranty.
 A spanking, eight-speaker JBL audio system powerful enough to blow the wax from your ears is also available as an option.

 Read more Kia reviews